sonniebailey/sonniebailey.github.io/about-content.md

 - they're nice.

-Since establishing Fairhaven Wealth in 2016 I've worked with over one hundred clients.
-However, as I provided clients on an as-needed basis, I wouldn't consider any of these to be ongoing clients.

-One of the reasons I have priced Fairhaven Wealth's services at their current level is so that at any one time, I am only ever working with a very small number of clients.

-I have priced and positioned this service so that at any given moment, I won't be working with more than one or two sets of clients, and no more than 20 clients per year.

 #### Can you work with clients who already have advisers?

 Yes.
 A number of my clients already have relationships with advisers and engage me for a fresh perspective in relation to their financial affairs.

 Because I provide an advice-only service, you can engage me and this won't interrupt your current engagement with your existing adviser at all.

-## How we deal with conflicts of interest
+## How I deal with conflicts of interest

 Many financial service providers say they are "independent" or "unbiased", or market themselves as "fiduciaries".
 In practice, I think it is far more complex than this, and if anything, different providers manage conflicts of interests in different ways, with a spectrum of approaches, with some managing conflicts in a way that are more aligned with the interests of clients than others.

 With Fairhaven Wealth, I have structured the business so that my interests are as aligned with my clients as much as humanly possible.

-## How do you get paid?
+### The only remuneration I receive is directly from clients.

 The only remuneration I receive is from clients.
+I invoice and clients pay me directly.
+I don't have opaque payment arrangements where fees are paid via third parties.
+Third parties don't pay me.

 I'm the sole shareholder of Fairhaven Ventures Ltd and receive income in the form of drawings from the business.

-## What extra fees should I be aware of?

-I charge a fixed fee, and that's it.
-There are no extra fees involved with my service.

-Conceivably, if the scope of the advice ended up being substantially larger than anticipated, it might be necessary to charge more.
-To date this hasn't happened.
-If this was the case I would communicate this clearly to you ahead of time and get agreement before proceeding.

-If you make any decisions following your engagement with Fairhaven Wealth, there may be fees and costs associated with whatever decisions you make – such as management fees associated with managed funds, insurance premiums for insurance, or costs associated with more specialised professional advice.
-However, these costs are separate from the services provided by Fairhaven Wealth.

-One of my key philosophies is try to help you pay as few unnecessary fees as possible.

-## What are your conflicts of interest?
+### What are your conflicts of interest?

 Fairhaven Wealth has been structured so that conflicts of interest are *avoided*, rather than *managed.*